redshifter/redshifter.github.io/t2siege/index.md

 - An indoor map in the vein of Ultima Thule.
 - You need to hit the Forcefield Generator to hit a couple gens but not all of them.

-### Trident-League Edition- (Dynamix Final Pack)
+### Trident -League Edition- (Dynamix Final Pack)
 - Inventory Stations were added for the offense so they don't rely on the MPBs.
 Not sure if anything else was changed about this map.
 - A mostly outdoors map where you can't repair generators and you have to shoot into holes.
 - Introduced the "Heavy on Generator" position to Siege.
 - Introduced forward bases that you can repair to spawn there.
 - I worry that it'll be too hard to get the last generator if it's thrown into play.
+- This map was not in rotation only because it required DFP.
+Included for posterity.

 ### Trojan Horse
-- A Trident-style map where you take down forcefields so you can drive an MPB into the enemy base.
-It's stupid but hilarious.
+- A Trident-style map where you take down forcefields so you can drive an MPB into the enemy base and make everything explode.
+- It's stupid but hilarious.

 ### Ultima Thule (Dynamix map)
 - Needs no introduction.